-Nevada's DTPA prohibits knowingly making a "false representation as to the characteristics, ingredients, uses, benefits, alterations or quantities of goods or services for sale or lease or a false representation as to the sponsorship, approval, status, affiliation or connection of a person therewith."
-Nev.
-Rev. Stat.
-598.0915(5).
+Nevada's DTPA prohibits knowingly making a "false representation as to the characteristics, ingredients, uses, benefits, alterations or quantities of goods or services for sale or

-v.
-Earnest, No. 37-2020-00016638, slip op. at \3-5 (Cal.
+37-2020-00016638, slip op. at \3-5 (Cal.
 Super.
 Ct.
 San Diego Cnty.
 July 2, 2021) (holding that California's Unfair Competition Law (CUCL) constitutes a predicate statute and granting plaintiffs leave to amend their standing allegations).

-So too with Section 58-35, which applies a flexible public nuisance standard to gun industry members.
-There is every reason to expect that it could serve as a PLCAA predicate statute in cases where Defendant can sufficiently plead (i) a violation of Section 58-35 and (ii) that the defendant "knowingly violated" the statute and proximately caused actionable harm (as required by PLCAA).
+So too with Section 3930, which applies a reasonableness standard to gun industry members.
+There is every reason to expect that it could serve as a PLCAA predicate statute in cases where a plaintiff can sufficiently plead (i) a violation of Section 3930 and (ii) that the defendant "knowingly violated" the statute and proximately caused actionable harm (as required by PLCAA).

-2. PLCAA Permits Application of Reasonableness and Other Flexible Liability Standards, Such As Section 58-35's, to Gun Industry Members
+2. PLCAA Permits Application of Reasonableness Standards, Such As Section 3930's, to Gun Industry Members

-NSSF contends that PLCAA shields gun industry companies from all liability claims involving "nebulous state law 'reasonableness' standards."
-NSSF Br. at 1-2; see also id. at 21-23.
-But civil liability claims incorporating reasonableness or other flexible liability standards are not unduly nebulous, novel, or entirely prohibited by
+NSSF contends that PLCAA shields gun industry companies from liability claims involving "nebulous state-law 'reasonableness' standards."
+NSSF Br. at 1-2.
+But civil liability claims incorporating reasonableness standards are not unduly nebulous, novel, or entirely prohibited by PLCAA.
+Indeed, as litigation across the country has shown, PLCAA permits certain common law claims that involve a reasonableness standard of liability.